marcglasberg/i18n_extension/README.md

   child: Scaffold( ... )
 ```

+## Translating a widget

-When you create a widget that will have a translatable strings,
+When you create a widget that has translatable strings,
 add this default import to the widget's file:

 ```dart
 import 'package:i18n_extension/default.i18n.dart';
 ```

-This will simply allow you to add `.i18n` to your strings, but won't translate anything.
+This will allow you to add `.i18n` to your strings, but won't translate anything.

 When you are ready to create your translations, you must create a dart file to hold them.
 This file can have any name, but I suggest you give it the same name as your widget
-but with the termination `.18n.dart`.
-For example, if your widget is in file `my_widget.dart`
+and change the termination to `.18n.dart`.

+For example, if your widget is in file `my_widget.dart`,
 the translations could be in file `my_widget.i18n.dart`

 You must then remove the previous default import, and instead import your own translation file: